HTTP-RPC/Kilo/README.md

 Request security is provided by the underlying URL connection.
 See the `HttpURLConnection` documentation for more information.

 ### Argument Map Creation
-Since the Java programming language does not currently include support for map literals, populating the argument map can sometimes be cumbersome.
-For example, the following code might be used to create a map of arguments to pass to the service's `add()` method:

-    HashMap<String, Object> addArguments = new HashMap<>();
-    addArguments.put("a", 2);
-    addArguments.put("b", 4);

-`WebServiceProxy` provides the following static convenience methods to help simplify map creation:
+Since explicit creation and population of the argument map can be cumbersome, `WebServiceProxy` provides the following static convenience methods to help simplify map creation:

     public static Map<String, Object> mapOf(Map.Entry<String, Object>... entries) { ... }
     public static Map.Entry<String, Object> entry(final String key, final Object value) { ... }

-Using the convenience methods, the code that creates the argument map can be reduced to the following:
+Using these convenience methods, argument map creation can be reduced from this:

+    HashMap<String, Object> arguments = new HashMap<>();
+    arguments.put("a", 2);
+    arguments.put("b", 4);

+to this:

-    mapOf(entry("a", 2), entry("b", 4))
+    Map<String, Object> arguments = mapOf(entry("a", 2), entry("b", 4));

 ### Multi-Threading Considerations
 By default, a result handler is called on the thread that executed the remote request, which in most cases will be a background thread.
 However, user interface toolkits generally require updates to be performed on the main thread.
 As a result, handlers typically need to "post" a message back to the UI thread in order to update the application's state.
 For example, a Swing application might call `SwingUtilities#invokeAndWait()`, whereas an Android application might call `Activity#runOnUiThread()` or `Handler#post()`.